WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 You have spent long hours researching and practicing forbidden knowledge.
 As a result, at 1st level you gain the following benefits:
 - You can speak, read, and write Eredun.
 - You have advantage on Intelligence checks made to recall information about aberrations, fiends, and undead.
-- When you make a Charisma check while interacting with fiends, your proficiency bonus is doubled.
+- You apply your proficiency bonus when you make a Charisma check while interacting with fiends, or twice your proficiency bonus if you are proficient in the skill.

+<div style='margin-top:-2px'></div>

 ### Fel Sorcery
-Your research into forbidden knowledge has given you facility with spells.
+Your research into forbidden knowledge has given you facility with dark magic.
 See chapter 10 of the Player's Handbook for the general rules of spellcasting and chapter 6 for the warlock spell list.

+<div style='margin-top:-2px'></div>

 #### Cantrips
 You know two cantrips of your choice from the warlock spell list.
 You learn additional warlock cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Warlock table.

+<div style='margin-top:-2px'></div>

 #### Spell Slots
 The Warlock table shows how many spell slots you have.
 The table also shows what the level of those slots is; all of your spell slots are the same level.
 To cast one of your warlock spells of 1st level or higher, you must expend a spell slot.
 You regain all expended Fel Sorcery spell slots when you finish a short or long rest.

 For example, when you are 5th level, you have two 3rd-level spell slots.
 To cast the 1st-level spell *Witch Bolt*, you must spend one of those slots, and you cast it as a 3rd-level spell.

+<div style='margin-top:-2px'></div>

 #### Spells Known of 1st Level and Higher
 At 1st level, you know two 1st-level spells of your choice from the warlock spell list.